His Kind of Woman: Production

 Story conferences between Hughes, Fleischer and the writer Earl Felton began on December 3, 1950, and took several months to complete.
 Because of Hughes' obsession with the film, especially its ending, the meetings lasted 7 or 8 hours each.
 Hughes demanded that the film have more slapstick comedy, more death and brutality, and more fighting.
-He also added the character of Martin Krafft, the sadistic German plastic surgeon.
+He also added the character of Martin Krafft (John Mylong), the sadistic German plastic surgeon.
 Hughes wrote all of Krafft's lines, tape recorded himself saying them, and then sent the recordings to the production to ensure that the part was played exactly as he envisaged it.

 The changes added new action scenes on the yacht, of which a set of the bridge had been built for the original production.
 As action sequences were added in the rewrite, this set was expanded bit by bit to a set for a full-size 150 foot yacht, including interiors.
 The yacht set was in a very large water tank on Stage 22 of the RKO Culver City lot, the biggest sound stage in Hollywood.

 A new scene involved the sinking of a row boat; "After the boat reached a certain point, it had to sink fairly slowly, the water coming up to the chins of the smallest seated soldiers".
 This required that the tank with the yacht set be emptied, have a portion rebuilt to deepen it to accommodate the sinking as scripted and be refilled.
 Another new scene involved a massive brawl.

 After two months of shooting and a month of editing, an hour and 20 minutes of new material had been added to the film.
-When Hughes viewed the new material, he decided that he did not like the actor playing the character Ferraro, Lee Van Cleef, and ordered the scenes reshot.
+When Hughes viewed the new material, he decided that he did not like the actor playing the character Nick Ferraro, Lee Van Cleef, and ordered the scenes reshot.
 Robert J. Wilke was chosen for the reshoot after a careful search and screen tests; this second reshoot involved nearly every scene of the new material and a number of scenes earlier in the picture.
-Three quarters of the way through this second reshoot, Hughes saw Raymond Burr in a film and ordered Ferraro's scenes reshot again, this time using Burr in the part.
+Three-quarters of the way through this second reshoot, Hughes saw Raymond Burr in a film and ordered Ferraro's scenes reshot again, this time using Burr in the part.

+Vincent Price threw a party on the set celebrating his one-year anniversary working on His Kind of Woman.
+Mitchum had been patient for over a year, during the multiple rewrites and reshoots.
+However, he snapped on the penultimate day of shooting during a fight scene, and started fighting for real with the stunt men who were manhandling him.
+He destroyed the set and all the lighting and sound equipment on the stage, all the while cursing at everyone involved with the production.
+One modern source claims that in Mitchum's fight scene with Raymond Burr, Burr actually knocked out Mitchum.
 In total, the reshooting of the film cost about $850,000 to complete – which, coincidentally was approximately the amount of money which the film lost in its initial 1951 release.